Guide to Obtain APIs for e-Invoice Generation - Requirements And Best Practices

 What Is The Purpose Of Using APIs Under GST?

-Taxpayers will produce electronic invoices using their ERP software and report them on the invoice registration portal under e-invoicing (IRP).
-The e-invoice process has been built by the IRP using an API mode.
-The GSPs and taxpayers can include these APIs in their current ERP systems and use them to produce E-Invoices immediately.
+Taxpayers can generate e-invoices using their ERP software and report them on the invoice registration portal under e-invoicing (IRP).
+The IRP has developed the e-invoice process in API mode, which can be integrated into the current ERP systems of GSPs and taxpayers to immediately produce e-invoices.

 Types Of APIs